 Some cities never change, others seem to be on a roll.
 It certainly feels like both Lisbon and Porto are gunning hard at the moment, making Portugal the hippest European destination.
 In 2015 it received nearly 11 million foreigners, the highest number ever; this year, 2016, is bound to top that.

 I’ve posted about Lisbon before (here and here), and in 2014 even did a piece for CNN about it being Europe’s coolest city.
 The reaction?
 A huge hit in Portugal leading to a string of interviews with Portuguese radio and newspapers.
 They loved the praise – sign of their underlying modesty.
 And last year I investigated Lisbon’s seafood scene for the Independent.
 Read more...(1142 words, 12 images, estimated 4:34 mins reading time)

 I can’t believe that until last week I’d missed out on the World Heritage Site of Foz Coa, deep in the wilds of northeastern Portugal.
 Well maybe I can, as it’s far from anywhere so not easily accessible.
 Yet ever since rock art was first discovered there in the early 1990s, more and more examples have been found and it’s now regarded as one of the world’s major paleolithic rock art sites.
-And not forgetting that the same idyllic region is an increasingly tasty source of Douro wine…
+And, equally tempting, the same idyllic region is an increasingly diversified source of Douro wine…

 As usual the new year has brought a slew of opinions across the travel press about where to head in 2016.
 In extreme-remote terms the Financial Times suggests Greenland and Kyrgyzstan (implying that its supremely well-heeled readers are hell bent on wilderness and cool temps) here while the New York Times seems only just to have discovered Morocco’s Atlantic Coast, albeit NOT Agadir.